jefrnc/runleaks/README.md

     description: 'Token used to login to GitHub'
     required: true
   repo:
-    description: 'Repo to scan run logs for exceptions'
+    description: 'Repo to scan run logs for exceptions.
+Defaults to current repo.'
-    required: true
   run-limit:
-    description: 'Limit on how many runs to scan'
+    description: 'Limit on how many runs to scan.
+Defaults to 50.'
-    required: true
     default: '50'
 ```